-- Jackets and coats (Tip: If you are wearing a bulky pullover, such as a hoodie or sweater, wear a lightweight shirt under it and remove it at this point to help expedite the physical scanning process.)
+- Jacket or coat (Tip: If you are wearing a bulky pullover, such as a hoodie or sweater, wear a lightweight shirt under it and remove it at this point to help expedite the physical scanning process.)

 - Plastic bag with liquids

-Place your plastic containers, luggage and any oversized items (such as kids' car seats or strollers) on the conveyor belt and follow the TSA agent's instructions.
-Items that are too large to go through the conveyor belt, as is the case with some kids' items, will be visually inspected by a TSA agent.
+Place your plastic containers, luggage, and any oversized items (such as kids' car seats or strollers) on the conveyor belt and follow the TSA agent's instructions.
+Items that are too large to go through the conveyor belt, such as some strollers, will be visually inspected by a TSA agent.